Testing of Deep Reinforcement Learning Agents with Surrogate Models: Approach

-The classifier is trained to predict whether, given an environment configuration, the DRL agent under test will fail in it or not.
-The interaction dataset $D = \{(e_1, c_1), \dots, (e_N, c_N)\}$ is used to train such classifier.
+The simplest implementation for the surrogate model is to train a classifier to predict whether, given an environment configuration, the DRL agent under test will fail in it or not.
+The interaction dataset $\symD = \{(\syme_1, \symc_1), \dots, (\syme_N, \symc_N)\}$ is used to train such classifier.
 In particular, we train a \textit{softmax} classifier (i.e., a neural network) to minimize the \textit{cross-entropy} loss.

 The classification problem to address in step \ding{182} presents some peculiar characteristics.
-In particular, the dataset $D$ might be \textit{unbalanced}, i.e., the number of environment configurations in which the agent fails ($c = 1$) is much lower than the number of environment configurations in which the agent does not fail ($c = 0$).
+In particular, the dataset $\symD$ might be \textit{unbalanced}, i.e., the number of environment configurations in which the agent fails ($\symc = 1$) is much lower than the number of environment configurations in which the agent does not fail ($\symc = 0$).
 The reason is that at the beginning of the training process the DRL agent fails in most of the environment configurations while, as training goes on, the DRL agent fails less and less until the training process converges and failures become rare.
-One of the strategies to train a classifier in situations of class unbalance is to introduce a weight vector $W$ in the loss function~\cite{torch-cross-entropy-loss-doc}.
+One of the strategies to train a classifier in situations of class unbalance is to introduce a weight vector $\symW$ in the loss function~\cite{torch-cross-entropy-loss-doc}.
 Such vector has two components, i.e., one for each class, in order to scale the loss function for each $i$-th datapoint w.r.t. the class the datapoint belongs to.
 The idea is to give more weight to the datapoints of the underrepresented class (i.e., the failure class) such that the classifier can learn to classify datapoints of both classes equally.
-In the literature~\cite{balanced-heuristic, balanced-loss-effective}, there are various proposals for the computation of $W$.
+In the literature~\cite{balanced-heuristic, balanced-loss-effective}, there are various proposals for the computation of $\symW$.
 Our implementation choice is described in \autoref{sec:evaluation:experimental-setup}.